-In addition, following our Church School Inspection in June 2014, I am delighted to tell you that St Mary’s has been judged as an Outstanding Church School and that all four core areas were also judged as outstanding:
+In addition, following our Church School Inspection in March 2019, I am delighted to tell you that St Mary’s has been judged as an Excellent Church School and that all seven strands, as well as RE, were also judged as excellent.

 I would like to end with a message from the inspector herself, ‘Could you also say a huge ‘thank you’ to your super children, great staff and governors for making the inspection day so enjoyable.’

 The report can be seen below as an attachment.